jsonmodel/jsonmodel/README.md

 ## Magical Data Modelling Framework for JSON

-### Version 1.0.0
+### Version 1.0.2

-*New*: After 1.5 years of development JSONModel is now in version 1.0.0!

-#####NB: I haven’t had the time to test JSONModel in Swift projects and do not plan to do that before Swift has reached at least its 1.0 version.
+#####NB: Swift works in a different way under the hood than Objective-C. Therefore I can't find a way to re-create JSONModel in Swift.
+JSONModel in Objective-C works in Swift apps through CocoaPods or as an imported Objective-C library.

 ---
 If you like JSONModel and use it, could you please: